junalmeida/vh-challenge-skip/README.md

 * **Name:** Marcos Almeida Jr.
 * **Position:** Mobile Developer
 * **Email:** junalmeida@gmail.com
 * **App Purpose:** Store personal reviews of restaurants nearby.
-You can choose any restaurant nearby and them choose a category and write your review.
+You can choose any restaurant nearby and then choose a category and write your review.
 * **Ideas for next versions:**
     1. Publish all reviews to an Api that can store and retrieve user's reviews.
     2. Build a ranking system so users can vote the best reviews